drew2a/git-insights/README.md

 - `--branch`: Branch to analyze.
 Default is `main`.
 - `--exclusions`: List of contributors to exclude.
 Default is `["dependabot", "snyk"]`.
 - `--delta_days`: Number of days to look back for commits.
 Default is 30 years (`365 * 30` days).
-- `--window_days`: Window of days for activity period.
+- `--window_days`: The maximum allowed gap between consecutive commits to be considered as part of the same activity period.
+For example, a 7-day window means that if the gap between two commits is less than or equal to 7 days, they are considered part of a continuous contribution period.
 Default is 90 days.
-- `--granularity_days`: Granularity of activity period in days.
+- `--granularity_days`: The minimum length of time that a contribution period must be to be considered.
+For instance, a 1-day granularity means that any period shorter than 1 day is extended to 1 day.
 Default is 15 days.
-- `--contribution_duration`: Minimum contribution duration to consider.
+- `--contribution_duration`: The minimum total number of days a contributor must have contributed to be included in the analysis.
+For example, a filter of "at least two days in total" means that only contributors who have made commits on two or more separate days throughout the entire period are included.
 Default is 1 day.
 - `--less_than_year`: Use less frequent date ticks on x-axis.
 This is a flag, so it has no default value.
 - `--activity_plot_file`: File name for the activity plot.
 Default is `out/activity_plot.png`.
 - `--contributor_count_plot_file`: File name for the contributor count plot.
 Default is `out/contributor_count_plot.png`.